jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

   <P>And said trustees are authorized to receive any donations or contributions that may be made for the benefit of said schools by persons disposed to aid in the elevation of the colored population in the District of Columbia.
   </P>
 </blockquote>
-<P><a name="page13"></a>And so you see that here is Congress setting up a system of schools in the County of Washington for white children, and in one section of the same Act, setting up separate schools for colored children, and saying that they shall be equal in all respects.
+<P>And so you see that here is Congress setting up a system of schools in the County of Washington for white children, and in one section of the same Act, setting up separate schools for colored children, and saying that they shall be equal in all respects.
 It seems to me that this is the beginning of the "separate but equal" doctrine.
 </P><P>
 Now, then, on the next day, May 21, 1862, the Congress set up schools for colored children in the cities, the cities of Washington and Georgetown, and therein they provided a tax of ten percent on the property of colored persons for the maintenance of these colored schools.
 Now, unusually enough—and I have to burden the Court with reading—but this is an Act of four sections.
 </P><P>